🕒 4 min read · 📝 734 words

 In Revelation 1:18, Jesus asserts His authority over death and Hades, emphasizing a judicial rather than symbolic significance.
 For believers, this means that Christ alone governs the measured release of divine judgment in their lives.

-He holds the scroll entrusted to Him, directing the disciplines (Pr 16:7) it contains to purify His followers, Rev 5:5.
+He holds the scroll entrusted to Him, guiding the disciplines (Proverbs 16:7) that lead to the purification of His followers (Revelation 5:5).

 ✨ Summary: Revelation as a Personal Journey of Refinement